centreon/centreon-documentation/versioned_docs/version-22.10/health/centreon-agent.md

 ## Overview

-Helios is a light piece of software that monitors its host machine and the services that run on it.
+Centreon Helios is a light piece of software that monitors its host machine and the services that run on it.

 Helios can be used to monitor servers that operate an On-Premise Centreon service (Central, Remote Server, Poller, Map, etc.).